NinoBrun/minecraft-data-pack-generator/README.md

-# Minecraft Datapack Filestructure Generator
+# Minecraft Data Pack Filestructure Generator

-This project helps generate the file structure for Minecraft datapacks.
+This project helps generate the file structure for Minecraft data packs.
 It allows you to check and uncheck each item in the structure individually and generate a downloadable zip file of the selected structure.

 ## Project Structure